tytydraco/yessleep/out/Our_Investigation_into_a_Cheating_Spouse_Took_an_Unexpectedly_Dark_Turn_Part_2.md

 Among the flurry of texts, one conversation, in particular, catches our eye, a discussion that paints a clear picture of Zane's reckless pursuit of thrill at the expense of others' feelings.

 In this exchange, Zane suggests introducing another worker from the parlor, Soriya, into their liaisons.
 His message is cavalier, treating the proposition as nothing more than a novel adventure to spice up their encounters.
 However, Chantrea's response is anything but enthusiastic.
-She reacts with a mix of hurt and indignation, her words sharp and cutting.
+She reacts with a mix of hurt and indignation to a ménage à trois.
 She accuses Zane of diminishing what they had.
 Her threat to end their relationship over this is clear and unmistakable, leaving no room for misunderstanding.

 The revelation of this discord adds another layer to the already complex narrative.
 Zane, in an attempt to mend fences and perhaps soothe his guilt, resorts to a classic, albeit clichéd, gesture—a bouquet of roses.
 His subsequent visit to the quaint flower shop, as captured by our surveillance, now takes on a new significance.
 It was an attempt at reconciliation, a plea for forgiveness wrapped in the delicate petals of flowers.